English SummaryDutch approach: pragmatic - reliable - innovative

 Town Planning as an export product

 Together with national and international partners Wissing works on urban developments in Africa and the Middle East.
-In an international consortium of design- and engineering firms and renown knowledge institutes like Deltares and Alterra.
-We have pooled our know-how and expertise about the challenges of urban strategies, climate change, water management and engineering.
+We work in international collaborations with design- and engineering firms and renowned knowledge institutes like Deltares and Alterra.
+We combine our know-how and expertise on the challenges of urban strategies, climate change, water management and engineering.
 This know-how provides innovative tools for economic growth, a higher degree of urban organization, better living conditions as well as an increasing degree of resilience to the effects of climate change.

 - Comprehensive Regional Planning and Master Planning;

 - Urban Design (city centers, housing, regeneration of former industrial areas, retail- and business parcs);

 - Public Space (sports, leisure, waterfront development, river banks, parks);

 - Integrated Water Management within the regional and urban environment;